 - Best places to visit in West Coast America

-- How to plan an independent trip to the Western US
+- How to plan a self-drive trip to the Western US

-- Budget for a West Coast USA trip
+- How much does it cost a West Coast USA trip?

 - Map of Western US